genkgo/routed-enhancement/README.md

 ### Scroll method

 The scroll method is fired when the scrollbar is moved.
 Only when the constraint returns true and the when at least 1 element that satisfies the css selector is found, the controller is imported and executed.
+The method `activate` and `deactivate` on the controller are executed only when the constraint switches state (true/false).

 ```js
 scroll(constraint, cssSelector, moduleNameOfController);